RijulGulati/yt-audio/README.md

 # yt-audio
-A simple, cross-platform configurable youtube-dl wrapper for downloading and managing youtube audio.
+A simple, configurable, cross-platform youtube-dl wrapper for downloading and managing youtube audio.

 ## Installation
-- Requires [Python3](https://www.python.org/downloads/) (>=3.5), [youtube-dl](https://github.com/ytdl-org/youtube-dl) and [ffmpeg](https://www.ffmpeg.org/) as dependencies.
+- Requires [Python3](https://www.python.org/downloads/) (>=3.5), [youtube-dl](https://github.com/ytdl-org/youtube-dl) and [ffmpeg](https://www.ffmpeg.org/)/[avconv](https://libav.org/) as dependencies.

 yt-audio can be installed via [pip](pip_link_here).
 Arch Linux users can use [AUR](link) as well.

-`$ [sudo] pip install --upgrade yt-audio`
+`$ [sudo] pip3 install --upgrade yt-audio`

 ## Description and Features
 yt-audio is a command-line program that is used download and manage audio from youtube.com.
 It is a youtube-dl wrapper program, which means it uses youtube-dl as backend for downloading audio. yt-audio tries to make audio/playlist management easy for users.
 It is cross-platform (Windows/Linux/MacOS).

 ### Features
-- Manage single as well as playlist audio(s).
 - Configure/Setup your own command-line arguments for managing playlists (See [usage](link) below)
-- Save every audio/playlist to a different directory (directory specified in argument).
+- Ability to save every audio/playlist to a different directory (directory specified in argument).
-- Option to keep track of already-downloaded playlist titles with or without archive file (youtube-dl uses archive file. yt-audio for now **does not** use archive file to keep track.
-Archive file option will be added in future releases).
+- Option to keep track of already-downloaded playlist titles **with or without archive file**.
+- Manage single/playlist audio(s).

 ## Usage
     usage: yt-audio [OPTIONS] REQUIRED_ARGS

-    A simple youtube-dl wrapper for downloading and managing youtube audio
+    A simple, configurable youtube-dl wrapper for downloading and managing youtube audio.

     Required Arguments (Any/all):
     URL[::DIR]            Video/Playlist URL with (optional) save directory [URL::dir]
-    -e, --example1        Example playlist [Custom] # Custom argument generated from config --all                 All [Custom] Arguments
+    -e, --example1        Example playlist [Custom]
+    --all                 All [Custom] Arguments

     Optional Arguments:
     -h, --help            show this help message and exit -v, --version         show version and exit
-    --ffprobe-command [FFPROBE_COMMAND]
-                            ffprobe command
     --output-format [OUTPUT_FORMAT]
                             File output format
-    --playlist-info-command [PLAYLIST_INFO_COMMAND]
-                            Fetch playlist info
-    --download-command [DOWNLOAD_COMMAND]
-                            youtube-dl audio download command
+    --ytdl-args [YTDL_ADDITIONAL_ARGS]
+                            youtube-dl additional arguments
+    --use-archive         use archive file (instead of metadata) to track downloaded titles

-yt-audio requires either URL or any custom argument(s) (or both) as mandatory input(s).
+**yt-audio requires either URL or custom argument(s) as mandatory input(s).**

-#### Custom Arguments
+### Custom Arguments
 yt-audio gives user the ability to setup their own custom arguments for managing/synchronizing audio/playlists.
-Custom arguments can be setup using yt-audio's *config.ini* configuration file.
+Custom arguments can be setup using yt-audio's *(config.ini)* configuration file.

-> **NOTE: The user will have to copy the configuration file as it is not copied during installation.**
+> <span style="color:red">**NOTE (pip users): The user, if required, will have to copy the configuration file as it is not copied during installation.**</span>

 **Unix/Linux Users:**
 The default config location is **$XDG_CONFIG_HOME/yt-audio/** directory.
 In case *$XDG_CONFIG_HOME* is not set, the file can be placed in **$HOME/.config/yt-audio/** directory.